|This is an unofficial version.

 (d) four persons appointed by the minister, at least one of whom shall be a hearing aid dealer.

-2(4) The members of the board, other than members who are civil servants, shall be paid such remuneration and allowances as may be fixed by the Lieutenant Governor in Council.
+The members of the board, other than members who are employees of the government, shall be paid such remuneration and allowances as may be fixed by the Lieutenant Governor in Council.

 (a) regulate and promote the education of hearing aid dealers and for that purpose may utilize such vocational or educational institutions as it considers advisable;